 Before dealing with the specific provisions, a few general remarks would be in order.
 It is clear that the Bill seeks to introduce the American fair-use approach to exceptions.
 There are two approaches by which the exceptions to the exclusive rights granted to copyright owners are provided for in copyright legislation in different countries, namely, fair dealing and fair use.
-It should immediately be noted that - despite the rhetoric of supporters of fair use - the overwhelming majority of jurisdictions employ a system of fair dealing, so it would be inappropriate to suggest that fair use is a readily-accepted alternative to fair dealing.
+It should immediately be noted that - despite the rhetoric of supporters of fair use, including the Lobbyists - the overwhelming majority of jurisdictions employ a system of fair dealing, so it would be inappropriate (and, quite frankly, dishonest) to suggest that fair use is a readily-accepted alternative to fair dealing.
+The fact that the Bill continues to seek the introduction of fair use is no doubt attributable to the skewed picture that the Portfolio Committee (and the DTI) has been led to by the Lobbyists.

-Under a system of fair dealing, such as that which currently exists in South African law, there are a limited number (or a numerus clausus) of exceptions for specified purposes in respect of each category (or type) of copyright work.
+Under a system of fair dealing, such as that which currently exists in South African law (and also in the overwhelming majority of countries in the world), there are a limited number (or a numerus clausus) of exceptions for specified purposes in respect of each category (or type) of copyright work.
 In contrast to the fair-dealing approach to copyright exceptions, fair use is an open-ended approach to possible exceptions to copyright protection.
-The fair-use approach is not confined to specified uses (or purposes) that are provided for in the legislation, and any unauthorised use of copyright works may be considered to be permissible, if a court considers that the particular use amounts to fair use.
+The fair-use approach is not confined to specified uses (or purposes) that are provided for in the legislation, and any unauthorised use of copyright works may be considered to be permissible, if a court (rather than the legislature) considers that the particular use amounts to fair use.
+In other words, copyright policy is, effectively, devolved onto the courts rather than being determined by parliament.

 The introduction of fair use is highly problematic, and questionable, for two main reasons.
 First, fair use creates a level of uncertainty amongst copyright stakeholders that does not exist with fair dealing.
-In comparison with fair dealing, fair use greatly increases the threat of litigation, and the costs associated with it, as it does not provide sufficient clear guidelines to as to what is permissible.
-If anything, it simply favours parties with great financial resources to litigate.
-Very significantly, even in the country of its origin, the United States, the fair use doctrine has been the subject of sustained criticism.
+In comparison with fair dealing, fair use greatly increases the threat of litigation, and the costs associated with it, as it does not provide sufficient clear guidelines about what is permissible.
+If anything, it simply favours parties with the greatest financial resources to litigate.
+Very significantly, even in the country of its origin, the United States, the fair-use doctrine has been the subject of sustained criticism.
 For example, it is said that "the doctrine of fair use is impervious to generalization and that attempts to derive its meaning from careful analysis of specific cases are futile."
 On what basis is it then considered to be a superior approach to copyright exceptions than our current system of fair dealing?

-Second, adoption of fair use may cause South Africa to breach its international treaty obligations under the Berne Convention and the TRIPs Agreement, in particular, the so-called "three-step test".
+Secondly, adoption of fair use may cause South Africa to breach its international treaty obligations under the Berne Convention and the TRIPs Agreement, in particular, the so-called "three-step test".
 The three-step test provides that the exclusive rights of a copyright owner can be limited, provided the limitations satisfy the following requirements: they are confined to certain special cases; they do not conflict with the normal exploitation of the copyright work; and, they do not unreasonably prejudice the legitimate interests of the copyright owner.
 A broad, open-ended exception - which is what fair use amounts to - will not satisfy the first step of the test.